 Although fulfilling a public function, schools are private places.
 The public has no automatic right of entry.
 Schools will therefore act to ensure they remain a safe place for pupils, staff and other members of their community.

-If a parent's behaviour is a cause for concern, a school can ask him/her to leave school premises.
-In serious cases, the headteacher or the local authority can notify them in writing that their implied licence to be on school premises has been temporarily revoked subject to any representations that the parent may wish to make.
+If a parent's behaviour is a cause for concern, a school can ask them to leave school premises.
+In serious cases, the Headteacher or the local authority can notify them in writing that their implied licence to be on school premises has been temporarily revoked subject to any representations that the parent may wish to make.
 Schools should always give the parent the opportunity to formally express their views on the decision to bar in writing.

-The decision to bar should then be reviewed, taking into account any representations made by the parent, and either confirmed or lifted.
+The decision to bar should then be reviewed, taking into account any representations made by the parent and either confirmed or lifted.
 If the decision is confirmed the parent should be notified in writing, explaining how long the bar will be in place.

-Anyone wishing to complain about being barred can do so, by letter or email, to the headteacher or Chair of Governors.
+Anyone wishing to complain about being barred can do so, by letter or email, to the Headteacher or Chair of Governors.
 However, complaints about barring cannot be escalated to the Department for Education.
-Once the school's own complaints procedure has been completed, the only remaining avenue of appeal is through the Courts; independent legal advice must therefore be sought.